 United CEO Called Before Congress To Explain Eviction And Injury Of Passenger

-The CEO of United Airlines will be in the hot seat on Capitol Hill this morning, answering what are sure to be pointed questions from members of Congress about last month's incident in which a United passenger was dragged off a plane.
+The CEO of United Airlines is in the hot seat on Capitol Hill this morning, answering pointed questions from members of Congress about last month's incident in which a United passenger was dragged off a plane.

+"It was a mistake of epic proportions," United CEO Oscar Munoz told representatives, as he explained how United has changed its rules moving forward.
+"In hindsight, clearly our policies broke down."

-Executives from other airlines will be there, too, as Congress examines customer service problems across the commercial aviation industry and considers legislation to better protect airline passengers.
+Executives from other airlines are there, too, as Congress examines customer service problems across the commercial aviation industry and considers legislation to better protect airline passengers.

+"It's shameful that an event like the one that we had at United needs to drive this conversation," Munoz said.

-United CEO Oscar Munoz will appear before the House Transportation Committee, along with the airline's president Scott Kirby, to try to explain why the airline needed to bump passengers from a Louisville, Ky.,-bound flight from Chicago after they'd already been seated, and why United called on O'Hare airport security officers to remove the passenger who refused to give up his seat.
+Munoz is appearing before the House Transportation Committee, along with the airline's president, Scott Kirby, to try to explain why the airline needed to bump passengers from a flight heading to Louisville, Ky., from Chicago after they'd already been seated, and why United called on O'Hare airport security officers to remove the passenger who refused to give up his seat.

-Cell phone video shows the officers violently pulling 69-year old Dr. David Dao of Kentucky out of his seat and then dragging him up the aisle and off the plane.
+Cellphone video shows the officers violently pulling 69-year-old Dr. David Dao of Kentucky out of his seat and then dragging him up the aisle and off the plane.

-Dao suffered a concussion, a broken nose and lost two teeth.
+Dao suffered a concussion and a broken nose and lost two teeth.
 His attorney says he may need surgery because of his injuries.
 Dao reached a settlement with United last week for an undisclosed amount.

 Munoz has apologized repeatedly for the incident and for his own initial response, which was criticized as tone deaf when he apologized for having to "re-accommodate" the passenger.